brean/docker-ros/README.md

 All files are build in your container, however you need to rebuild the docker container with `docker compose build` every time you change any file in your ros-packages and the files from the docker image differ from your local files.

 **Try for yourself**:
+1. Check out this repository and open it in VS Code, ignore/close the popup in the bottom right asking you to reopen in Dev Container
 1. Build the container using `docker compose build` in the `part1`-folder
 1. Change code in the `ros`-folder, for example change line 18 in the file `ros/publishing/publishing/main.py` from `msg.data = 'Hello World: %d' % self.i` to `msg.data = 'Sending: %d' % self.i`
 1. restart the docker container without building by just running `docker compose up` in the `part1`-folder.
 You will still see the `Hello World`-messages.
 1. re-run the `docker compose build`-command and then restart with `docker compose up`, now you should see the updated data getting published.
 1. Run `docker compose down` inside the `part1`-folder for cleanup.

+Also take a look at the [ROS 2 docker page on DockerHub](https://hub.docker.com/_/ros/) as it has some more informations and examples.

+After you done the basic tutorials and are a bit advanced in ROS 2 I recommend you take a look at the articles at https://design.ros2.org/ as they explain the core functionality of ROS.
+At least keep in mind that this side exists in case you need a reference if you encounter some behavior of ROS that might seem strange or if you want to extend your system with security.

 # Part 2: Docker Volumes
 Using docker volumes you can increase your development speed: you don't have to re-run the `docker compose build` command all the time when you change code.
 Note that this only helps you for interpreted languages like python, for C/C++ applications it makes more sense to rerun the docker compose build-process manually (as the code has to compile anyway) and use a compile cache.